Bonus Events

 Audience: Reddit is intended for ages 14 and up.
 As an open, public forum, some user-generated content may not be appropriate for younger readers.

 How do journalists make sense of statistical data when they write about scientific results?
 The National Math Festival held a two-hour “Ask Me Anything” session with Dr. Rebecca Goldin, director of STATS and an upcoming 2017 Festival presenter!
-STATS is a statistical literacy project run by Sense About Science USA in collaboration with the American Statistical Association.
+STATS (opens new window) is a statistical literacy project run by Sense About Science USA in collaboration with the American Statistical Association.